 Froglands sits amid eight acres of garden, meadow and woodland.

-The big sitting-room looks out over lawns and undulating countryside.
+The large sitting-room enjoys views over the garden and undulating countryside.

-The dining-room links the sitting-room and kitchen, with a door out to the dining terrace.
+The dining-room sits between the kitchen and the sitting-room, with doors out to the dining terrace.

-Enjoy meals outside while taking in the wonderful view.
+Enjoy meals on the terrace whilst taking in the wonderful views.

 Plenty of space for children and dogs to explore.

 This gateway leads from the lawn to the meadow.

 A pathway is mown through the meadow to the woods.

 A wonderfully private and tranquil spot for meals.